danielpacarvalho/danielpacarvalho/README.md

 - I’m interested in Backend Engineering

-- I'm currently learning kubernets and microservices
+- I'm currently learning Kubernetes and Apache Kafka

 - feel free to contact me at daniel-carvalho.tech(at)protonmail.com